GrapesJS/grapesjs/docs/modules/Components-new.md

 #### Listen to property changes

-If you need to accomplish some kind of action on some property change you can setup listeners in the `init` method
+If you need to accomplish some kind of action on some property change you can set up listeners in the `init` method

 ```js
 editor.DomComponents.addType('my-input-type', {